leogaudin/matrix/README.md

 Here, $V_t = \text{lerp}(u, v, t)$ points at the point that is $t\%$ between $u$ and $v$.

 Find the formula for the linear interpolation of two numbers in the GIF!

-> 💡 For those who did `dslr`, it can remind you of the negative log-loss formula.

 If you implemented well the previous exercises, this one should be a piece of cake: just overload the operators with your functions!